MauriceDroll/LLM_Scene_Docker/README.md

 place_joint_position(robot, joint_positions)
 ```

-Once you have implemented these methods, commit your changes and push them to the remote repository.

 ## Exercise 4 (optional): Implement a method for building a pyramid of 6 blocks

 In this exercise, you will implement a program for building and disassembling a pyramid of 6 blocks